-When you opt to sell the business, your “successor” is just an outside buyer, you should still prepare the buyer for the transition.
-Careful planning here can help prevent hiccups during the ownership transition and may help you protect key employees who might otherwise be jettisoned in a takeover.
-If you structure the deal with any earn-out provisions, you’ll want to do everything you can to protect future revenue streams.
-Note: If you plan on putting your business assets up for sale to possible buyers, you’ll need to know how to scrutinize a term sheet (sometimes called a Letter of Intent).
+When you opt to sell the business, your “successor” is an outside buyer, and it’s beneficial to prepare the buyer for the transition.
+Careful planning here can help prevent hiccups during the ownership transition and may help you protect key employees who might otherwise resign during the transition.
+If you structure the deal with earn-out provisions, you want to do everything you can to protect future revenue streams.
+If you plan on putting your business assets up for sale to possible buyers, you need to know how to scrutinize a term sheet (sometimes called a Letter of Intent).

 Prepare Your Team, Vendors, and Customers

-If there’s a chance that new management wants to make personnel changes, alerting your team early lets them search for back-up options.
+If there’s a chance that new management wants to make personnel changes, alerting your team early lets them search for backup options.
 Similarly, your vendors and customers should know before a transition takes place.
-It’s unlikely that they’ll need as much time and attention as employees.
-It’s considered good form and best practice to be transparent and empathetic in your communication.
+It’s unlikely that they need as much time and attention as employees, but it’s considered good form and best practice to be transparent and empathetic in your communication.

 Family Business vs. Buyout vs. Equity Partnership

-- balancing family and business interests,
+- Balancing family and business interests

-- identifying and grooming a successor,
+- Identifying and grooming a successor

-- the problems wrapped up in inheritance planning.
+- Problems wrapped up in inheritance planning

 It’s best to consult a family business expert if this is your company’s first transfer.